spring-framework-books/cloud-native-spring-in-action-PolarBookshop/readme.md

 Order Service will also interact with Catalog Service through its REST API to fetch details about books and check their availability.

+Orders can go through different phases.
+If the requested book is available in the catalog, then the order is accepted.
+If not, it’s rejected.
+Once the order is accepted, it can be dispatched
 #### REST API
 Order Service will expose a REST API to retrieve existing book orders and submit new ones.
 Each order can be related to one book only, and up to five copies.